joelvh/greased-rails-gem/README.md

 ## Usage

-There are two configuration files you can create (optional):
+There are four OPTIONAL configuration files you can create:

+ * greased.yml (options for applying settings to environment)
  * greased_settings.yml (serialized application settings)
+ * greased_partial.yml (serialized application settings that override greased_settings.yml)
  * greased_variables.yml (serialized ENV variables)

+All YAML files support ERB.
 You can see what they look like in the "templates" folder.

+### Options - greased.yml

+This is a YAML serialization of options defining environment and where files are located.

+If you don't create your own file, Greased will use the file in the "templates" folder of this gem.
+To specify your own settings, save your file to one of the following locations:

+    * greased.yml (in the root of your Rails application)
+    * greased/greased.yml
+    * config/greased.yml
+    * config/greased/greased.yml

 ### Application Settings - greased_settings.yml